 The bill amends K.S.A.
-65-1734 to establish a clear order of priority for individuals authorized to make decisions regarding the final disposition of a decedent's remains, particularly focusing on situations where the decedent's surviving parents cannot agree.
-The new language specifies that if the surviving parents are in disagreement, the mother will have first priority for 30 days following the decedent's death, after which the father will take precedence if no decision has been made.
-Additionally, it allows incarcerated parents to authorize final disposition through a notarized statement.
+65-1734 to establish a clear order of priority for individuals who can make decisions regarding the final disposition of a decedent's remains, particularly focusing on situations where the decedent's surviving parents cannot agree.
+The new legal language specifies that if the surviving parents cannot reach an agreement within 60 days of the decedent's death, the mother will have first priority for 30 days to make the decision.
+If she does not act within that timeframe, the father will then have the first priority.
+Additionally, it allows an incarcerated parent to authorize final disposition through a notarized statement.

 Statutes affected: